wildcards-world/blog/content/blog/care-for-wild-as-rhino-poaching-soars/index.md

 slug: ""
 ---

-s rhino poaching soars, what happens to the orphaned rhino calves left behind?
+As rhino poaching soars, what happens to the orphaned rhino calves left behind?

 ![An orphaned baby black rhino at Care for Wild.
 Photo courtesy of Care for Wild.](https://cdn-images-1.medium.com/max/2000/0*yQvza6aEathN__ct)
 _An orphaned baby black rhino at Care for Wild.
 Photo courtesy of Care for Wild._